 Keep in mind that many factors can influence heart rate, including:

 - Body position (standing up or lying down, for example)

 - Body size

 Although there's a wide range of normal, an unusually high or low heart rate may indicate an underlying problem.
-Consult your doctor if your resting heart rate is consistently above 100 beats a minute (tachycardia) or below 60 beats a minute (bradycardia) — especially if you have other signs or symptoms, such as fainting, dizziness or shortness of breath.
+Consult your doctor if your resting heart rate is consistently above 100 beats a minute (tachycardia) or if you're not a trained athlete and your resting heart rate is below 60 beats a minute (bradycardia) — especially if you have other signs or symptoms, such as fainting, dizziness or shortness of breath.

 - Valentini M, et al. Variables influencing heart rate.
 Progress in Cardiovascular Disease.
 2009;52:11.